Himan7/Projects-linux/README.md

 # Projects-linux
 # Description-
-	Folder holds all the files to completed lab 2 of CE-450
+	Folder holds all the files of CE-450
 # Projects-
 BirthdayCard
 	Android project to display a BirthdayCard